Written by Our Editorial Team

 - Exercise but in moderation.
 A study found that women who were extremely physically active were more than 3 times more likely to have fertility problems.

-- Avoid trans-fats and focus on monounsaturated fats from avocado, olives, and raw seeds/nuts.
+- Avoid trans-fats and focus on monounsaturated fats from avocados, olives, and raw seeds/nuts.

 - Eat lean animal proteins and incorporate a variety of vegetables.